SWE-Exp: Experience-Driven Software Issue Resolution: Threats to Validity

 \section{Threats to Validity}

 \textbf{Internal.} The first internal threat comes from our reliance on a single underlying language model for all agent interactions.
 This choice may introduce model-specific biases and limit the generalizability of our findings across different LLM architectures.
 To address this concern, we follow prior work in automated program repair~\cite{xia2024agentless, yang2024sweagenta} that demonstrates effectiveness on single-model evaluations, and our dual-agent architecture with experience bank can be readily adapted to other state-of-the-art models.
 Another internal threat stems from potential data leakage, where SWE-bench instances may have been included in the training data of our underlying language model.
-While DeepSeek-V3-0324 is open-source, its training data composition is not publicly disclosed, making it impossible to verify potential overlap with our evaluation dataset.
+While \texttt{DeepSeek-V3-0324} is open-source, its training data composition is not publicly disclosed, making it impossible to verify potential overlap with our evaluation dataset.
 In the experiments, our approach shows consistent improvements over strong baselines that use the same underlying models, indicating that gains arise from our architectural innovations rather than training data advantages.

 \textbf{External.} The primary external threat concerns the generalizability of our approach beyond Python repositories and the specific issue types present in SWE-bench.
 Our evaluation focuses exclusively on Python-based open-source projects, limiting our ability to demonstrate cross-language effectiveness.
 However, our approach is fundamentally language-agnostic, as it captures high-level issue resolution patterns like problem comprehension and modification experiences rather than language-specific syntax or semantics.
 The \approach framework should theoretically transfer to other programming languages, making cross-language evaluation a promising direction for future work.